POD-ROMs for incompressible flows including snapshots of the temporal derivative of the full order solution: Robust bounds for the terms with the second temporal derivative

 In this section we derive bounds for the terms \eqref{second_dev_2} and \eqref{second_dev}.
 As a consequence, the terms on the right-hand sides of \eqref{eq:cota_finalSUPv} and \eqref{eq:error3_b_L2} that contain \eqref{second_dev} and \eqref{second_dev_2}, respectively, are bounded.

 The constants in the bounds below do not blow up as $\nu\to 0$.
-It will be assumed that all functions are sufficiently smooth such that the performed operations are well defined.
-It is
+It will be assumed that all functions are sufficiently smooth such that the performed operations are well defined. {\begin{lemma}Let $\bu_h$ be the Galerkin approximation defined in \eqref{eq:gal_grad_div2} and let $\bs_h^m$ be the modified Stokes projection defined in \eqref{stokespro_mod_def}.
+Let us denote by $ \be_h=\bu_h-\bs_h^m$.
+Assume for simplicity $\bu_h(0)=\bs_h^m(0)$.
+Then, the following bounds hold